Last Updated 31/07/2022.

 Don’t be scared, Thai food is not as inferno-hot as you may have been lead to believe.
-In my experience we’re often asking for more chilies, not less.
+In my experience, we’re often asking for more chillies, not less.

 Street food is an art form in Thailand and the Thai people eat out, it seems all the time.
 If a street stall is busy with locals you know it will be good.

 Don’t be afraid to eat on the street, in all of our time in Thailand, none of us has had any major tummy upsets and we eat everywhere, with a little common sense.
 We do avoid some salads, ice cream where there is a freeze/thaw risk and anything on the street that shouldn’t be.

 You will see pre-prepared dishes everywhere ( like those above), at the roadside and in small cafes, this is some of the best food you will ever taste, don’t be scared to try.
 Prices will be insanely low too, but not so much in the tourist places.

 In some ways Thailand is very Westernised, yet it retains its unique character.
 This could work in your favour if you are travelling with picky eaters.
 Every possible Western food is available in Thailand.

 You’ll pass a 7-11 store every few paces, great for cold drinks and snacks, they also serve some hot food and coffee.
 All of the big fast-food chains, Mc Donalds, Starbucks, KFC, Dunkin Donuts, Pizza Hut, they’re all there, so if your child needs familiarity ( it often helps them to adjust) let them eat their favourites from home.